rjshap/AutoSharesAPI/user-guide/digital-advisor/README.md

 ### Introduction

-In addition to the full-fledged trading terminal available for professional traders, ETNA Trader also comes with a lightweight digital advisor that enables automatic rebalancing of portfolios in accordance with a pre-defined model that determines:
+In addition to the full-fledged trading terminal available for professional traders, AutoShares also comes with a lightweight digital advisor that enables automatic rebalancing of portfolios in accordance with a pre-defined model that determines:

 * Which asset classes should comprise the portfolio
 * The weight of every asset class in the portfolio.